Meet The Art Director

 Whose work do you follow and admire?

 I’m currently admiring the work and collaborations of designer Athena Calderone.
-Spacial design follows many of the same fundamentals we use in digital design every day… contrast, hierarchy, emphasis…etc. She has a lot to say on the power of collaboration which is so refreshing, and something I don’t think we talk about enough.
+The spacial design follows many of the same fundamentals we use in digital design every day… contrast, hierarchy, emphasis…etc. She has a lot to say on the power of collaboration which is so refreshing, and something I don’t think we talk about enough.
 I also admire the values of industrial designer Dieter Rams, who famously defines “good design” as something that must be “long-lasting” or timeless among other things.
 There’s no question this value is shared across many ultra-luxury brands we carry, especially when looking at the evolution of the Hermes Kelly or Chanel 2.55 Flap over past decades.